Limpieza de sangre: Testing and eventual decline

 By 1530, tribunals of the Inquisition were urged to make registers of genealogies for each town.
 Every married man had to submit their genealogies, which registered them and their family as Old Christian or New Christian, as pure or impure.
 Investigations and trials would begin if one could not submit proof of a pure bloodline or there was suspicion that the individual was lying.

 Tests of limpieza de sangre had begun to lose their utility by the 18th century; by then, only rarely did persons have to endure the gruelling inquisitions into distant parentage through birth records.
 However, laws requiring limpieza de sangre were sometimes maintained even into the 19th century.
 For example, an edict of 8 March 1804 by King Ferdinand VII resolved that no knight of the military orders might wed without having a council vouch for the limpieza de sangre of his spouse.

 Official suppression of such entry requirements for the Army was enacted into law on 16 May 1865, and extended to naval appointments on 31 August of the same year.
 On 5 November 1865, a decree allowed children born out of wedlock, for whom ancestry could not be verified, to be able to enter into religious higher education (canons).
 On 26 October 1866, the test of blood purity was outlawed to determine who might be admitted to college.
 On 20 March 1870, a decree suppressed all use of blood purity standards to determine eligibility for any government position or licensed profession.

 The belief among Basque intellectuals of the 19th century that the "Basque race" was free of foreign miscegenation became one of the bases of the racism in Sabino Arana's Basque nationalism.

-The discrimination was still present into the 20th century in some places such as Majorca, where no Xueta (descendants of the Majorcan conversos) priests were allowed to say Mass in a cathedral until the 1960s.
-During the Spanish Civil War, when Fascist Italy occupied Majorca in alliance with the Nationalist faction of Spain.
-Nazi authorities requested lists of persons with Jewish ancestry, planning to deport them to camps in France and in Italy, but the intervention of the bishop of Majorca Josep Miralles blocked their delivery.
+The discrimination was still present into the 20th century in some places such as Mallorca, where no Xueta (descendants of the Mallorcan conversos) priests were allowed to say Mass in a cathedral until the 1960s.
+During the Spanish Civil War, when Fascist Italy occupied Mallorca in alliance with the Nationalist faction of Spain.
+Nazi authorities requested lists of persons with Jewish ancestry, planning to deport them to camps in France and in Italy, but the intervention of the bishop of Mallorca Josep Miralles blocked their delivery.
 The mixing of German troops and the Corpo Truppe Volontarie with locals led some Palma women intending to marry foreign soldiers to obtain from Mayor Mateo Zaforteza Musoles certificates of not having Jewish ancestry.

 Although all those laws were suspended by the end of the 19th century, they set a precedent which allowed for a new form of religious discrimination based on blood.